rtsht/PI-Kernel-Build-bash-script/Report.md

 ## Conclusions
 Overall, the Pi is not a particularly fast system and it has its limitations in processing speed and power due to it's small footprint which houses basic computer components.
 A passivecooling system should be added to avoid the CPU throttling and lowering performance.
+A Pi with more RAM does produce better results, so for the extra cost of a 4 or 8 GB model, the performance gain makes it worthwile.
 Aside from these constraints, the Pi is capable of carrying out most tasks and performs surprisingly well.